xuwenyihust/Star-Wars-Survey/README.md

 | ranking_6                                                                  | Rank of Star Wars: Episode VI                        |

 ### Goals
-1. Count the overall ranks of each star wars movie using .mean() method, and plot the bar chart.
+1. Compare the overall ranks of each star wars movie, and plot the bar chart.
-2.
+2. Compare the number of people who have seen each star wars movie, and plot the bar chart.
+3. Redo 1,2 with male & female divided.